Extract Links In PDF File

 AnnotationSelector selector = new AnnotationSelector(new LinkAnnotation(page, Aspose.Pdf.Rectangle.Trivial));

-Step 5: Save the updated document
+Step 5: Accept the Selector

 dataDir = dataDir + "ExtractLinks_out.pdf";